CprimeLearningLabs/terraform-gcp-intro/labs/lab-3.3-Database/lab3.3-database.md

 }
 ```

 2. A database subnet group to specify the private subnets on which the database is to be created.
-AWS requires at least two subnets in a subnet group.
+GCP requires at least two subnets in a subnet group.
 ```
 resource "aws_db_subnet_group" "lab-database" {
   name        = "terraform-labs-database"